August 29, 2024

 12. How to protect the engraving machine equipment?

-• Protect the tool setting gauge from oil erosion.
+• Protect the tool setting gauge from soil erosion.

 • Control flying chips to prevent them from damaging the machine tool.